 The Geoduck Student Union in partnership with the college maintains a process for reviewing and approval of student fee initiative votes.
-The Recreation Fee was overwhelmingly approved by the students with 83% voting yes.
+The Clean Energy Fee increase was overwhelmingly approved by the students with 87% voting yes.
 In this Winter Quarter election, 26.6% of the student body participated.